First watch our short video and see the discussion on this page about why a sailing resume trumps a sailing certification every time.

-Watch our 3 minute video on how to gain a sailing certificate with NauticEd
+Now, watch our 3 minute video on how to gain a sailing resume and certification with NauticEd.

 With changing times, it's time for sailing to keep up.
 It's no secret, people are busier than ever.
 They have more demanding jobs, they want more time with their families and want more time for other recreational activities.
 For many, the prospect of sitting in a weekend class room is too much.
 They'd rather be on the water.
 Yet studies show that people also want personal continuing education and recognition.
 NauticEd is a perfect match for all this.
 Spend your time learning the theory of sailing at home in your own time -1/2 hour here -1/2 hour there - ten at night in your pj's.
 Doctor's, nurses, airline pilots do online learning and sailing is no less of a fit to learning the theory online.